BIDS-numpy/numpy-paper/letters/editor.md

 legacy.
 It is used extensively in scientific training and research, and is widely influential, even beyond the scientific community.
 We believe that it warrants publication in a very high-tier journal.

+We suggest the following three peer reviewers as suitable candidates, and we do not have any specific reviewer exclusion requests:

+- Alan Edelman <edelman@math.mit.edu>, co-creator of Julia programming language and Faculty at MIT.
+- William Stein <wstein@gmail.com>, originator and
+    lead developer of SageMath.
+- Kazunori Akiyama <kazu@haystack.mit.edu>, first author
+    of event horizon imaging paper that cites SciPy.

 Best regards,